Noars/TetKole/README.md

 All images used in this app are copyright free.<br>
 90% are images that I made by hand on 3D paint (to have the transparent background).

+### Multilingualism

+The application currently contains 2 languages:
+- French
+- English

+In src/main/resources there is a multilingualism folder.<br>
+If you want to add a language, you have to create a new properties.<br>
+For example, if we want to add Italian, we create a "language_it_IT.properties" file and in it we put the translations.<br>
+Then in the SettingsPane.java file (located in src/main/java/application/ui/pane), make the necessary changes to add it.